-On July 15, 2019, WLF filed an amicus curiae brief urging the U.S. Supreme Court to review, and ultimately overturn, a Ninth Circuit decision that essentially rewrites the Americans with Disabilities Act of 1990 (ADA).
-The case arises from a suit by Guillermo Robles, a blind resident of California, who brought a suit seeking to extend the scope of ADA liability to Domino’s Pizza—not for its brick-and-mortar restaurant, but for its Internet website and mobile app.
+On October 7, 2019, the U.S. Supreme Court declined to review a Ninth Circuit decision that essentially rewrote the Americans with Disabilities Act of 1990 (ADA).
+The decision was a setback for WLF, which filed an amicus curiae brief urging Supreme Court review.
+The case arose from a suit seeking to extend the scope of ADA liability to Domino’s Pizza—not for its brick-and-mortar restaurant, but for its Internet website and mobile app.
 The Ninth Circuit allowed that suit to go forward, deciding that the ADA’s accessibility mandate extends to cyberspace.
-That holding conflicts with at least three other federal appeals courts.
-In its brief urging Supreme Court review, WLF argues that the Ninth Circuit’s decision amounts to an impermissible rewrite of the ADA.
-Under our constitutional system, only Congress—not courts or federal agencies—may amend federal law.
-WLF contends that the Supreme Court’s review is crucial to ensure that courts do not fill any statutory void in the ADA with judge-made legislation.
+In its brief, WLF argued that the Ninth Circuit’s decision amounted to an impermissible rewrite of the ADA.
+WLF maintains that Supreme Court review of this issue is crucial to ensure that courts do not fill any statutory void in the ADA with judge-made legislation.